AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 You can learn more from the [Appearance Settings](../Appearance_Settings) article.

-In the sample below, there are two area series with some of the visual settings configured:
+In the sample below, there are two Area series with some of the appearance settings configured:

 ```
 // create the first series